Ikimonogakari: Recognition and ongoing success, 2009–2017

-Resumption of activities, 2018-present
+Resumption of activities, 2018–2021

 After a period of rest from group activities during which members were able to pursue individual goals, the group announced a resumption of their activities, including a tour planned for early 2019.
 The official resumption of music activity was taken to commence from November 3, 2018, on the 19th anniversary of their original foundation.
 The 2019 tour took the group to eleven venues across Japan from March to May 2019, and was available only to fan club members, the first such tour in eight years.
 The tour was followed by various television and music festival appearances.
 The group's hiatus did nothing to reduce their popularity, as an annual ranking by a prominent entertainment magazine showed them placed at the 12th rank among popular Japanese music acts for 2019.
-In early 2021, Ikimonogakari released their ninth studio album Who?.
-The track "Baku" from that album is used for the 8th opening of the anime series "Boruto: Naruto Next Generations".
+A plan for a 20th anniversary hall tour commemorating the 8th original album We Do and arena tour was cancelled due to the COVID-19 pandemic.
+In early 2021, Ikimonogakari released their ninth studio album WHO?.
+The track "Baku" from the album is used as the 8th opening theme of the anime series "Boruto: Naruto Next Generations".
+In June 2021, it was announced that Hotaka Yamashita was leaving the band which would continue as a duo.

+Working as a duo, 2021 - present

+In 2023, they performed the ending theme to Pretty Cure All Stars F, "Ureshikute" (うれしくて, "I'm Very Happy").
+They also performed the opening theme for Power of Hope: PreCure Full Bloom, "Tokimeki" (ときめき, Excitement).
+The duo released their 10th studio album 〇 (Maru) in 2023.
+In early 2024, the duo released their collaboration album "Ikimonogakari meets" as well as going on a national hall tour.
+On November 2, 2024, the duo performed a one-day show at Nippon Budokan celebrating the duo's 25th anniversary in a style of just the duo playing like a street live.
+The new song "Aitai" was performed and go on streaming the same day.
+They announced their 11th original album Asobi, referring as the new beginning for Ikimonogakari as a duo.